madeofpendletonwool/Pinepods-Docs/docs/Features/smart-playlists.md

 ## Tips for Effective Playlists

 1. **Start Simple**: Begin with basic filters and add complexity as needed
-2. **Use Max Episodes**: Prevents overwhelming playlists and improves performance
+2. **Use Max Episodes**: Prevents overwhelming playlists and improves performance.
+It will select the most relevant episodes to what you select first.
+For example, if you set filtering to longest first, it will pick the longest ones first for the playlist.
 3. **Group by Podcast**: Essential when following many active podcasts
 4. **Combine State Filters**: Mix unplayed and partially played for variety
 5. **Time + Duration**: Combine for targeted content (e.g., "This week's short episodes")